University of St. Francis

 Objective 5

 Finally, USF is committed to cultivating an environment that attracts, develops and retains faculty, staff and administrators who embrace a culture of continuous improvement along with USF’s mission and values.
-This will require developing a “strengths-based” culture across all divisions by focusing on employee engagement, attracting new employees of diverse backgrounds and cultures, retain and develop employees who exhibit a commitment to continuous improvement and our mission, and establishing policies and procedures to ensure the safety of all personnel
+This will require developing a “strengths-based” culture across all divisions by focusing on employee engagementattracting new employees, retaining and developing employees who exhibit a commitment to continuous improvement and our mission, and establishing policies and procedures to ensure the safety of all personnel